-Lines drawn in the chart plot area to ‘aid in the visual alignment of data’ are called grid lines.
-Charts can have either vertical grid lines or horizontal grid lines or both.
+Grid lines are lines drawn in the chart plot area to ‘assist in the visual alignment of data.’
+These charts can have vertical grid lines, horizontal grid lines, or both.

-Many people consider grid lines as an useless carry over from an age when charts were drawn by hand on grid paper and therefore needed additional lines as reference points to plot data accurately.
-They think that in today’s era of software generated charts, grid lines have become redundant.
+Many people consider grid lines as a useless carry-over from an age when charts were drawn by hand on grid paper.
+Back then, they needed additional lines as reference points to plot data accurately.
+They think that in today’s era of software-generated charts, grid lines have become redundant.

 For graphs, where data points are too far from the quantitative axis, it helps when you have grid lines to align the data to the right value.

-It would have been difficult to the measure of the value for December 2013 from this chart had the grid lines not been there.
+It would have been difficult to measure the value for December 2013 from this chart had the grid lines not been there.

 Can you detect the difference between the monthly revenues of March and April from the chart below?

 Due to their almost similar lengths, it is difficult to find out their difference.